jdeichsel/jdeichsel.github.io/_posts/2024-05-16-OneLLM-Blog-Post.md

 For other modalities the architecture is pretty much the same, just with a modality specific encoder.

 ![](/images/vision_LLM_architecture.png)\
-*Figure 5: Example: vision LLM by Li et al. (BLIP-2)*
+*Figure 5: Example: vision LLM by Li et al. [BLIP-2: Bootstrapping Language-Image Pre-Training with Frozen Image Encoders and Large Language Models](https://doi.org/10.48550/arXiv.2301.12597) [9]*

 # MLLM
 There are also several attempts to integrate multiple modalities into one Multimodal - LLM (MLLM).
-Most previous works such as ChatBridge [3,4] use a Vision-LLM as a basis and extent to new modalities by aligning each with the LLM using modality-specific encoders and projection modules.
+Most previous works such as [ChatBridge](https://doi.org/10.48550/arXiv.2305.16103) [5] use a Vision-LLM as a basis and extent to new modalities by aligning each with the LLM using modality-specific encoders and projection modules.
 However, these modality-specific encoders usually differ in architecture and considerable effort is required to unify them into a single framework.
 Furthermore, pretrained encoders that deliver reliable performance are usually restricted to widely used modalities such as image, audio, and video.
 This limitation poses a constraint on MLLMs’ ability to expand to more modalities. \
 Thus, a crucial challenge for MLLMs is how to build a unified and scalable encoder capable of handling a wide range of modalities.

 ![](/images/MLLM_architecture.png)\
-*Figure 6: ChatBridge Architecture by Zhao et al.*
+*Figure 6: ChatBridge Architecture by Zhao et al. [5]*

 # OneLLM
 Okay, let’s take a brief look at the overall architecture of what OneLLM is working with.

 ![](/images/onellm_total_architecture.png)\
-*Figure 7: Overview of OneLLM’s architecture by Han et al.*
+*Figure 7: Overview of OneLLM’s architecture by Han et al. [1]*

 The attentive reader will realize quickly that this structure differs in multiple pieces from the MLMMs that we’ve visited earlier, and it is!
 Most notably, the Encoder and Projection Module are now unified to work on any given modality, rather than having one for each modality.
 We’ll get later as to why this crucial to OneLLM’s effectiveness.\
 To take a deeper dive into each of these mechanisms, let’s first have a look at their basic functionalities.\